CarlosArleo/regenerative-ai-architecture/The Council of Critics Architecture.md

 *   **The Synthesizer's Role:** This agent facilitates a collaborative, dialogic process among the specialized critics.
 It ingests all the individual critique reports and its primary function is to:
     1.  **Identify Harmonies and Dissonances:** Pinpoint overlapping concerns and direct contradictions between the different critiques.
     2.  **Map the Systemic Impact:** Reveal the interconnected, cascading effects of the issues identified.
-For example, how a recommendation from the Economic Critic might negatively impact the system as seen by the Ecological Critic.
     3.  **Reveal the Blind Spots:** Identify missing perspectives or data gaps that none of the individual critics were able to see from their siloed viewpoints.

 ### **Phase 3: The Holistic Verdict (The Council's Voice)**